MJbae/refactoring-with-codes/README.md

 ```

 ### 2. Function Extraction or Inlining
-Functions are extracted based on the separation of 'purpose' and 'implementation'.
-In other words, if the code contains the implementation, it is extracted into a function.
+> Extract based on the separation of 'purpose' and 'implementation'

+If the code contains the implementation, it is extracted into a function.
 Conversely, if the extracted function contains the purpose, it is inlined.

 It is not important if the function name is longer than the function body or if the function body is too short.
 - Function Extraction Example

     ```kotlin